vasilakisfil/Introspected-REST/README.md

 Although we firmly believe that a REST API is better than any RESTly or RESTless API, we understand that there could be cases where API designers
 _have to_ initially skip hypermedia part.

-The problem is that when REST is applied to HTTP, it doesn't allow you to easily integrate hypermedia at a later point.
+The problem is that when REST is applied to HTTP, it doesn't allow us to easily integrate hypermedia at a later point.
 The reason is that, in a RESTless API, **adding hypermedia at a later stage would mean that we would need a new Media Type because otherwise it would break the current semantics**.